Dhokla Recipe – Steamed Indian Snack Made with Gram Flour

 - Remove and let the dhokla cool to room temperature.

-12. Add water, sugar, and a pinch of citric acid to the pan.
+- For the Tempering:9.
+Heat oil in a pan on medium flame.10.
+Add sliced green chilies and fry until crispy, then remove and set aside.11.
+Add sesame seeds and mustard seeds to the hot oil.
+When mustard seeds start crackling, add curry leaves.12.
+Add water, sugar, and a pinch of citric acid to the pan.
 Bring to a boil, then simmer for 1-2 minutes.
 Turn off heat and let the tempering cool slightly.

-15. Garnish with desiccated coconut and serve topped with fried green chilies on the side.
+- To Serve:13.
+Cut the cooled dhokla into squares or diamonds.14.
+Pour the tempering evenly over the dhokla pieces.15.
+Garnish with desiccated coconut and serve topped with fried green chilies on the side.

 - For extra fluffiness, let the batter rest for 10 minutes before adding eno.